Basic Projects Terminology

 Xray Terminology and Concepts in Projects

 A Policy that can be used in a Global Watch or a Project Watch when you have a set of rules that apply to more that one project or on all projects in your organization.
-A Platform Admin, a Security Manager, and a user with Manage Policies permissions can create Global Policies.
+A Platform Admin, a Security Manager, and a users with Manage Policies permissions can create Global Policies.

 A Watch that can be applied on resources in any project or unassigned resources that are not specific to a project.
 A Platform Admin, a Security Manager, and a user with Manage Watches permissions can create Global Watches.
 Starting from Xray 3.27.2, you can apply a Global Watch on a Project resource.
 For more information, see Global Watches

 Create a Global Watch and Global Policy in the context of All:

 Global Watch Violations

 Violations created by a Global Watch are not project specific, and will appear in the list of violations where the scanned resource resides, in any project.
 A user cannot ignore a violation from a Global Watch, only a Security Manager with the Ignore Global Watch Violations privilege can create a Global Ignore Rule.

 Global Watches can only contain Global Policies.

 A report that can be defined on all resources regardless of a project.
 A Platform Admin, a Security Manager, and a user with Manage Reports permissions can create Global Reports.
 Starting from Xray 3.27.2, you can create a Global Report on the Project scope.
 For more information, see Global Xray Reports.

 A Policy that is created and used in the scope of a specific project.
 A Platform Admin, a Project Admin, a Security Manager, and a user with Manage Policies permissions can create project level Policies.

 A Watch that is created and used in the scope of a specific project.
 A Platform Admin, a Project Admin, a Security Manager, and a user with Manage Watches permissions can create project level Watches.

 Create a Project Policy and Project Watch in the context of the project you are in: